wolkstein/OpenDroneMap-GCP_LIST.TXT-generator/README.md

 Create GCP_List.txt files from a ODM Data Set with more than 100 images is an painstaking task.
 This Python Script will do this task for you.

-This repository contains some example data stored in "Images", "gcp -templates" and koords.txt.
+This repository contains some example data stored in "Images", "gcp -templates" and coords.txt.
 The images inside "images" are not a full usable ODM Data Set.
 There are only a few images to test successfully the functionality of this script.

 ## Technik behind:
 Feature Matching + Homography to find Objects (for example GCP_Image_Templates in an ODM image set)